Algafix/OSNMA/README.md

 Disclaimer
 ===

-OSNMAlib has not been developed or tested operationally.
 OSNMAlib users use it at their own risk, without any guarantee or liability from the code authors or the Galileo signal provider.

 OSNMAlib is not under any private company.